Yourisrachid/Pokedex/README.md

 ## What is it ?

-The Pokedex Project is the work of 4 web developers, collaboring to develop a pokedex applications containing informations about a thousand pokemons.
+The Pokedex Project is the work of 4 web developers, collaboring to develop a pokedex application containing informations about a thousand pokemons.

 This dynamic website holds the following features :